 This tour is for keen hikers who want to spend their day walking one of the Blue Mountains best-known walks.

 - There are two options offered between 7-13kms

 - Walks are a medium grade, although some guests call them hard lol, so it depends on your level of fitness.

 - These are not suitable for anyone without a reasonable level of fitness and a love of stairs.

 - The tour includes morning tea and lunch

 If you want to get a decent amount of bushwalking done, then this tour is a great choice.
 Walking alone can be dangerous, and while most of the trails in the mountains are well signposted, it is not always easy.

 Looking for something different – perhaps with a helicopter flight?
 Check out the full range of Blue Mountains tours with prices.

 Have you taken a Blue Mountains tour?

 Do you have specific questions about the best choice for your circumstances?
-Head over to Facebook and join our Sydney Expert Facebook Group where you can ask questions, stay up to date with what’s happening in Sydney and meet a bunch of friendly locals just waiting to share their advice!
+Head over to Facebook and join our Sydney Expert Facebook Group where you can ask questions, stay up to date with what’s happening in Sydney and find friendly locals happy to share their advice!